 2. Examine Investment Companies

-Mutual funds are those trading enterprises which are listed with the Securities and Exchange Commission.
+Mutual funds are those trading enterprises that are listed with the Securities and Exchange Commission.
 The SEC has strict rules and guidelines for mutual funds.
 For example, they must keep enough cash to pay buyers back for selling their shares and publicise important information.
 Anyone wanting to start a mutual fund firm must establish their business as a Limited Liability Partnership (LLP).

 3. A Financial Advisor

-To operate the mutual fund firm, institutional investment management permission must be obtained from the Securities and Exchange Commission (SEC).
+To operate a mutual fund firm, institutional investment management permission must be obtained from the Securities and Exchange Commission (SEC).
 To get registration, use Form ADV, which is also required for different state registration requirements.
 On Form ADV, an applicant must declare the number of portfolios they want to manage.
 Institutional investment managers are asked to file a Form 13F, which contains details on the transactions and value of the fund.

 4. Arrangement of Funds